johanthoren/check_sl_delay/README.md

 ## Introduction

-*check_sl_delay* is a simple Nagios plugins to check the percentage of late departures for any given site.
+*check_sl_delay* is a simple Nagios plugins to check the percentage of late departures for any given site operated by SL (Stockholms Länstrafik).

 ## Installation